Helprosoftware/Helprosoftware/README.md

 Programmed with Python Django
-We will update code as much as possible so check for new updates -the site is not finnished yet, so you may find MANY TERRIBLE errors and loose strings on the code , don't worry or hate us for this. half of what's on there probably doesn't belong there, If you're lucky you may find my bank account info!
+We will update code as much as possible so check for new updates -the site is not finnished yet, so you may find MANY TERRIBLE errors and loose strings on the code , don't worry or hate us for this. half of what's on there probably doesn't belong there, If you're lucky you may find my bank account info! if you wish to do any changes or contributions , and you don't feel like launching and hosting a new site, please feel free ontact us to do so.
 <!---
 Helprosoftware/Helprosoftware is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.